metamn/react/content/blog/on-design-systems-3/index.md

 The way of binding &mdash; the binding methods &mdash; are important.
 Each method defines an era in front-end development.

-### Classless
+#### Classless

 This paradigm makes no bounds between HTML, CSS and Javascript.
 It leaves binding exclusively to the browser.

 HTML has no classes, styles attached.
 Styling comes from a separate CSS file, where all HTML elements are styled by name.

-### Class-based binding
+#### Class-based binding

 The next paradigm connects the separate parts &mdash; HTML, CSS, Javascript &mdash; via class names, a special HTML attribute.

-So far this was the longest standing paradigm &mdash; the era of CSS frameworks &mdash; and turned out to be fragile on scaling, composition.
+In spite being the longest reigning paradigm &mdash; CSS frameworks &mdash; it's fragile on scaling, composition.

-### Props
+#### Props

-The latest advancement, which integrates &mdash; binds natively &mdash; all parts: HTML, CSS, Javascript into a single standalone component.
+The latest advancement &mdash; component libraries and design systems &mdash; integrate &mdash; bind natively &mdash; all parts of the displayable information &mdash; structure, style, behaviour &mdash; into a single standalone component.

-And manages scaling via props.

-This era is characterised by component libraries and design systems.
+This is where hope lies to build consistent UIs.

 ## API